-Saffron & Citrus Roasted Fingerling Potatoes by Meg from Beard + Bonnet (Serves: 4)
+Saffron & Citrus Roasted Fingerling Potatoes by Meg from This Mess is Ours (Serves: 4)

 Thanks to: Meg van der Kruik

 If you’re tired of the run-of-the-mill potato side, then boy, do we have good news for you.
-Meg from Beard + Bonnet has sliced and diced her way to a new fingerling potato dish that is complemented by a practically poetic blend of fresh herbs.
+Meg from This Mess is Ours has sliced and diced her way to a new fingerling potato dish that is complemented by a practically poetic blend of fresh herbs.
 It’s gluten-free, quick to make, and absolutely stunning in its presentation.
 Give it a try, and feel free to share your success story on our Facebook and Twitter pages!

 2 tablespoons very hot Massel Concentrated Liquid Stock, vegetable flavor